SirDank/KnightInstaller_iOS/README.md

 ## MAKE SURE YOU ARE IN THE (DEFAULT) GAME DIRECTORY / PROFILE BEFORE RUNNING STEPS 5, 6, 7

-5 - Start Pojav, click menu on the top left, click "Install .jar"
+5 - Start Pojav, click menu on the top left, click "Execute .jar"

 6 - Go to the jar file's location (Documents if you used that method) and select it

 7 - Click "Start", wait for it to show "All done!", click "Exit"

+## MAKE SURE YOU ARE IN THE (DEFAULT) GAME DIRECTORY / PROFILE BEFORE RUNNING STEPS 5, 6, 7

 8 - Repeat steps 5, 6, 7